 Irish lenders have kept old customer rates high to pay for the fall out of the financial crash and the cost of funding the tracker mortgages.
 But, due to international banks entering the market they had to lower new customer rates.

-This difference, between the old customer and new customer rates, is why switching mortgage Ireland delivers such a big saving.
+This difference, between the old customer and new customer rates, is why switching mortgage in Ireland in 2023 delivers such a big saving.

-So will you save?
+So will you save by mortgage switching?
 To keep things simple we have grouped mortgage holders into three big groups.

-Standard rate (4%), the 66%+ of people who are not on an introductory or tracker rate – Switch Now
+Standard rate (4%), the 80,000 of people who are not on an introductory or tracker rate – Switch Mortgage Now

 You can check for certain which interest rate you are on, by digging out your annual mortgage statement or by putting your monthly repayments into our handy calculator below.

-If you are in the majority of Irish mortgage holders (66%+) who would save big by switching, working out exactly how much you would save isn’t complicated.
+If you are in the majority of Irish mortgage holders who would save big by switching mortgage, working out exactly how much you would save isn’t complicated.